GEOS-ESM/MAPL/tutorial/mapl_tutorials/parent_no_children/README.md

 ```
 my_value: 11.0
 ```
-Finally there are two calls to MAPL_GetPointer which is a shorthand way to obtain a pointer to the data in an ESMF_Field in an ESMF_State.
+Finally there are two calls to MAPL_GetPointer which is a shorthand way to obtain a Fortran pointer to the data in an ESMF_Field, contained in an ESMF_State.
 Through the magic of MAPL, the user will find that there are indeed two fields in the state named ouput1 and output2!
 All this was handled by MAPL and ESMF!.
-Notice we check if the pointer is associated before using it and if so set all the values of the pointer to the constant my_constat.
+Notice that a check is mde to determine if the pointer is associated before using it.
+Only if the pointer is actually associated can it be used.
+If it is associated, in this case all the values of the array are set to the constant my_constat.
 Why do we check the associated status?
 Because exports might not have been allocated.
 Imports always are, so the rule is for any pointer from an Export state, always check the associated status before using it.

 $ HISTORY.rc